Comparing Digital Signage Softwares

 - Employee training.

-- Presenting statistics, financial information, real-time data.
+- Presenting statistics, financial information, and real-time data

 - Informational dashboards.